 - The organization manages the paperwork and payroll for the selected employees.

 Outsourced.ph manages recruitment, salary, office space, facilities, IT equipment, workstations, accounting, insurance, and other employee benefits.
 Due to these additional services, the hourly rates of your employees can be a bit higher than other options.
 The hourly rates vary from $9 (450 pesos) per hour to even $25 (1270 pesos) per hour based on the skill requirements.

 You can find their pricing guide here.

 Virtual Staff Finder describes itself as a ‘Professional Matchmaking’ service.
-This service links small businesses or entrepreneurs with experienced Filipino virtual assistants.
-General Assistance, Content Writing, Digital Marketing, Graphic Designing and Customer Service are some of the industries covered by this service.
-Not only does this service help you find a suitable employee, you also receive a ton of tips and tricks on how to manage your future Virtual Assistant.
+This service links small business owners or entrepreneurs with experienced Filipino virtual workers.
+General Assistance, Content Writing, Digital Marketing, Graphic Designing, and Customer Service are some of the industries covered by this service.
+Not only does this service help you find a suitable employee, but you also receive a ton of tips and tricks on how to manage your future Virtual Assistant.